 - Program Availability/Capacity

 Because Build Dakota was created in response to a workforce need in South Dakota, businesses are working closely with the scholarship program to offer as many scholarships as possible and train skilled professionals for high demand careers.
-Some employers pay for a significant portion of the scholarship expenses and the Build Dakota Scholarship pays the balance.
+Some employers pay for a portion of the scholarship expenses and the Build Dakota Scholarship pays the balance.
 This extends the employers’ training dollars and they gain skilled employees.
-Please call the technical institutes or Build Dakota program manager to learn more about this exciting program.
+Please call the technical colleges or Build Dakota program manager to learn more about this exciting program.

-If you are selected for a Build Dakota Scholarship, you will be notified by the technical institute with further instruction on how to complete the acceptance process.
-Most applicants will be notified before June 1, 2019.
+If you are selected for a Build Dakota Scholarship, you will be notified by the technical college with further instruction on how to complete the acceptance process.
+All applicants will be notified before July 31, 2021.

 If I’m not planning to start my classes until the spring or summer term, can I still qualify for the scholarship?

 Yes.
-The technical institutes may select and award recipients throughout the school year from the applications received from January through March.
+The technical colleges may select and award recipients throughout the school year from the applications received from January through March.
 Remember to complete the correct FAFSA for the award year in which you will begin your enrollment.
 Because so many technical programs are cohort-based, spring and summer term starts may not be available.
-Check with the technical institute for further information.
+Check with the technical college for further information.

-No. The Build Dakota Scholarship is only for students not currently enrolled in a SD technical institute and starting a NEW program at one of these schools.
+No. The Build Dakota Scholarship is only for students not currently enrolled in a SD technical college and starting a NEW program at one of these schools.
 Beginning a new program is classified as starting in the first semester of a program.
 Contact your technical college for questions regarding your specific situation.

 This depends on your individual circumstances.
 If you currently have a degree in a field that has not been designated as high-need, and you wish to get a degree in a high-need area, you may qualify for this scholarship.
-If you currently have a degree in a high-need field and wish to move to a different high-need field, please contact your technical institute so they can review your specific situation.
+If you currently have a degree in a high-need field and wish to move to a different high-need field, you may not qualify, please contact your technical college so they can review your specific situation.